Katherine Newman

-Katherine S. Newman (born February 21, 1953) is an American academic administrator who currently serves as the System Chancellor for Academic Programs, the Senior Vice President for Economic Development and the Torrey Little Professor of Sociology at UMass Amherst.
-Newman previously served as the interim Chancellor of the University of Massachusetts Boston from July 1, 2018 to August 1, 2020.
-She previously served as the Senior Vice President for Academic Affairs of The University of Massachusetts system in the Office of the President in Boston, Provost of UMass Amherst, a professor of sociology at Johns Hopkins University, Princeton University, and Harvard University, and is an American author.
+Katherine S. Newman (born February 21, 1953) is an American academic administrator and author who currently serves as the Provost and Executive Vice President of the University of California System.
+Newman previously served as the System Chancellor for Academic Programs and Economic Development of the University of Massachusetts [July 2017-December 2022].
+In addition, she served as the interim Chancellor of the University of Massachusetts Boston from July 1, 2018, to August 1, 2020.
+She was formerly the Provost of UMass Amherst and Dean of the School of Arts and Sciences at Johns Hopkins University.
+She was also a professor at Princeton University and Harvard University.
+At Columbia University, Newman was a professor of anthropology.

 Newman received a Robert F. Kennedy Book Award for No Shame in My Game in 2000.

-In February 2020, UMass System President Marty Meehan appointed Newman as the System Chancellor of Academic Programs.
+Personal life

+Newman is married to Paul Attewell and they have two grown children, David and Steven Attewell.